 The intent of this assignment is to engage in reflective, collaborative social work practice using a combination of the ITP Loop and Peer Consultation.
 The ITP Loop is a model that allows social workers to deconstruct their practice and break it down into its component parts.
 At first glance, our practice appears holistic and intuitive, but it can be unraveled and articulated with much greater detail.
 Practice itself is a combination of listening, feeling, thinking, and acting in which all these processes occur simultaneously.
 The ITP loop allows us to take a closer look at these processes with the goal of integrating social work theory and the field education experience.
-The ITP Loop consists of the following phases: retrieval (remembering a practicum situation), reflection, linkage, and professional response.
+The ITP Loop consists of the following phases: retrieval (remembering a practicum situation), reflection, linkage and professional response.

-Step 1: ITP Loop Process and Write-up Students will apply the ITP loop (see steps below) to a practicum experience and submit a digital copy to the instructor vis dropbox.
-We recommend you complete the first four steps of the ITP loop prior to class.
-You will have fifteen minutes of class for any final edits prior to peer consultation.
+Step 1: ITP Loop Process and Write-up: Students will apply the ITP loop (see steps below) to a practicum experience and submit a hard or emailed copy to the instructor.
 The submission should be made up of the following sections (and be about 1 page single spaced):

 - 1. Retrieval Recall salient facts of a recent practice experience.
 In a paragraph or two, briefly describe a significant experience that has taken place in your practicum setting.
 In telling the story, position yourself as the author using the first person.
 Things to share may include: interactions with significant others, links between present and past experiences, feelings, ideas or meaning making that occurred.
 As relevant, include the intellectual, spiritual, social, physical, and aesthetic dimensions in the telling of the story. - 2.
 Reflections Recall your thoughts and feelings about the situation.
-Focus on the subjective beliefs and attitudes, personal experiences, and cultural world views that are relevant to the situation.
-Identify how these factors influenced your interaction.

-- 3. Linkage Identify the key actions you took and explain how you chose those actions.
+Focus on the subjective beliefs and attitudes, personal experiences, and cultural worldviews that are relevant to the situation.
+Identify how these factors influenced your interaction. - 3.
+Linkage Identify the key actions you took and explain how you chose those actions.
 Which practice models, practice wisdom, learned techniques or skills did you consider/use? - 4.
 Professional Response consider whether your response was selected through deliberate or intuitive use of reflection and linkage.
 Do you feel that your response was effective, appropriate, or sufficient?
 What could you have done differently?
 How may that have impacted your work?
 What did you learn about social work practice? - 5.
 Questions to Peers What 1-3 questions do you have for your peers about this practice experience?
 What did you learn about your practice from the peer consultation?

-Step 2: Providing Feedback to Others.
-In class, students will be asked to share their ITP loops in a small group.
+Step 2: Providing Feedback to Others: In class, students will be asked to share their ITP loops in a small group.
 Students are expected to offer helpful, supportive, and resourceful consultation and feedback to their peers.
 Students are to submit an emailed copy of their ITP loop, including a summary of their peers' feedback, to the seminar instructor at the end of class.
 Students who are unable to participate in the peer consultation portion in class can achieve a maximum of 8/10 for their ITP Loop write up.